bbauska/UC-Davis-JS-Basics/readme.md

 colors is because that&apos;s been defined here.
 Each color is putting var here because I&apos;m creating a new variable there.
 Then down here I can do
 <b>console.log</b> each color.
 You&apos;ll see that when this runs over here, I
 get each color.
-There are other methods used for looping that we'll talk about later.
+There are other methods used for looping that we&apos;ll talk about later.
 Basically, there is; <b>for of, for in</b>, and <b>for Each</b>
 methods of looping in JavaScript.</p>